hedi0/Attendance-App/README.md

 to use, copy, moify, erg, plish, distribute, sublicense, and/o sell copies of  Sofwar, an  persons to whom the Software is furnished to  ubject to th fo
-The above copyighice ad this permission notice shall be ed in all copies or substantialrtionof
+The above copyighice ad this e shall be ed in all copies or substantialrtionof
-THE SOFTWARE IS PROVIDEDS IS", WITHOUT WARRANTY OF ANY KIND, ERESS OR IMPLIED,O EVENT SHALL Y CLA
+THE S, WITHOUT WARRANTY OF ANY KIND, ERESS OR IMPLIED,O EVENT SHALL Y CLA